cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 #### Example using the PDS downloader

-This example will download all members from PDS `'SALESSUP.RXN3.DEV1.COB'`, using the PDS downloader (`-scm "ispw"`).
-Sources will be downloaded, regardless if they have been changed or not (`ispwDownloadAll "true"`)
+The following example will download all members from PDS `'SALESSUP.RXN3.DEV1.COB'`, using the PDS downloader (`-scm "ispw"`).
+Sources will be downloaded, regardless weather they have been changed or not (`ispwDownloadAll "true"`)
 The resources reside on host `my.mainframe.host`, communicating on port `16196`.
 The results will be downloaded to the workspace.
 The downloaded sources will end up in specified target folder in one sub folder per PDS in the list that contained members.

-E.g.
+For example:

 ```
 <workspace-root>